[[boosting-by-popularity]] === Boosting by Popularity

 Add the function result to the _score

-If, instead of multiplying, we add the function result to the _score
+If, instead of multiplying, we add the function result to the _score, we can

 [source,json]